 In the letters both chambers remarked that in order to prevent the actions of the States which systematically violate the rules of INTERPOL “it is vital to officially publish the information and the reason for the removal of the person’s name from the wanted list.
 It is also necessary to make public the scale of misuse of INTERPOL ’s mechanisms and which countries are responsible for that”.

-The signing of these two letters were the accomplishment of the Open Dialog Foundation’s three-day mission at the Italian Parliament in Rome between the 14 and 16 November 2017 and its holding of the event hosted by the Commission for Human Rights at the premises of the Italian Senate on November 16, 2017 attended by the Foundation’s President Ms Lyudmyla Kozlovska, the President of The Italian League for Human Rights (LIDU) Mr Antonio Stango, Moldovan lawyer Ms Ana Ursachi and the wife of Kazakh political dissident Mr Mukhtar Ablyazov, Ms Alma Shalabayeva.
+The signing of these two letters were the accomplishment of the Open Dialogue Foundation’s three-day mission at the Italian Parliament in Rome between the 14 and 16 November 2017 and its holding of the event hosted by the Commission for Human Rights at the premises of the Italian Senate on November 16, 2017 attended by the Foundation’s President Ms Lyudmyla Kozlovska, the President of The Italian League for Human Rights (LIDU) Mr Antonio Stango, Moldovan lawyer Ms Ana Ursachi and the wife of Kazakh political dissident Mr Mukhtar Ablyazov, Ms Alma Shalabayeva.

 Read the letters: